pranayjumde0812/contact-manager/README.md

 # Project : Contact Manager Application.
 - It is a web application which works to manage the contact details of a user.

-# Technologies and Frameworks used :
+# Technologies, Frameworks and Tools used :
 - Core Java (OOPS)
 - Advance Concept of Java
 - HTML5